-You have been doing this more than 30 years already.
-After all these years, how do you like touring and studio work.
+You have been doing this for more than 30 years already.
+After all these years, how do you like touring and studio work?
 Is this still as fun and rewarding as it was back in the early days?

 Jeff Pilson: Yeah, touring is tough.
 Fortunately, I’m with a great bunch of people and a great band.
 The band is just operating on all cylinders.
-So the band is great and I love all the people, I love management and everything.
+So the band is great, and I love all the people, I love management and everything.
 So if I’m going to be touring, this is the best situation.
 But yes, touring is tough.
 We work a lot.
 We work more than I would care to, but I don’t dictate how often we play.
-I love to be in the studio and I’d love to be in the studio more.
-But like I said, if I’m going to be out here.
+I love to be in the studio, and I’d love to be in the studio more.
+But like I said if I’m going to be out here.
 I’m with a great band and with a great bunch of people.
-So I’m very grateful and I’ve got nothing to complain about.
-You know, 2017 is going to be a great year for Foreigner, it’s going to be a very, very powerful year.
+So I’m very grateful, and I’ve got nothing to complain about.
+You know, 2017 will be a great year for Foreigner; it’s going to be a very, very powerful year.
 If something happens with one of my past bands, that it does come to fruition.
 I hope everybody can get a chance to see and hear it at some point.
-But I’m sure we would have some kind of a live record, if we ever get together again.
+But I’m sure we would have some kind of a live record if we ever get together again.
 So there will be something to keep track of it.
-I just appreciate the fact that here I am, all these years later still doing this.
+I just appreciate the fact that here I am, all these years later, still doing this.
 It’s pretty amazing.
-If I have my choice I’ll be home all the time, recording bands and recording my own music.
+If I have my choice, I’ll be home all the time, recording bands and recording my own music.
 But the fact that I get to do be out here playing is just a great thing.
 Thank you to everybody.

 Jeff Pilson: No problem.
 See you next year!